yogidevendra/docs/docs/application_development.md

 Figure 7 shows an example of skew balancing partition.
-An example of 3x1 paritition is shown.
+An example of 3x1 partition is shown.
 Let's say that skew balance is kept at “no partition to take up more than 50% load.
 If in runtime the load type changes to create a skew.
 For example, consider an application in the US that is processing a website clickstream.
 At night in the US, the